GrammaTech/sel/doc/tree-sitter-ast.md

 throughout.
 Rather than abstracting the information in the ASTs, SEL provides generic functions which enable the generic treatment of CSTs.

+SEL's ASTs are built up as an applicative, immutable, functional tree data structure.[^functional-trees] This structure provides cheap -- O(1) in time and space -- copy and undo of trees, tree modification in O(ln(n)) , and emerging support for static analysis via incrementally calculated attribute grammars.

 This document details SEL's use of tree-sitter to build its AST representation.